A unit generator is an object that processes or generates sound. There are many classes of unit generators, all of which derive from the class UGen.

 Because any expression returns its value, we can nest the first two lines above for convenience.
 (See Expression Sequence for more detail.)

 It is VERY important and useful to understand the messaging structure which underlies the clientside Synth, Group, Buffer, and Bus objects.
-See Node Messaging, Tutorial, and Client vs Server for more detail.
+See Node Messaging, Server Tutorial, and Client vs Server for more detail.

 As a convenience the 'play' method of class Function will compile a SynthDef and create and play a synth using the function for you.
 With this method an Out ugen will be created for you if you do not do so explicitly.